We use UPS & Fedex for fast and reliable shipping.

 1. Clay

-The porcelain clay and glaze used for firing Jianzhan must be excavated from designated areas rich in iron oxide.
+The porcelain clay and glaze used for firing Tenmoku must be excavated from designated areas rich in iron oxide.
 Then, after processes such as screening, crushing, aging, kneading, and molding, the clay is shaped, dried, bisque-fired, selected, washed, glazed, dried, loaded into the kiln, and finally wood fired.

 1. Firewood